Flank/flank-dashboard/docs/09_firebase_deployment.md

 With that in place, you can use your credentials, that you've used to create the user, to fill an authentication form of the web application.

-After logged-in you should see a dashboard page with a list of test projects and their metrics, that you've created in the previous steps.
+After logging in, you should see a dashboard page with a list of test projects and their metrics if you've created them in the previous steps or no data.
+The app should provide an ability to switch between light/dark themes.

 # Dependencies